thomasz2221t/Gas-Notifier/README.md

 # Gas-Notifier
-Software part of gas level notifier with sound and email warning
+University project.
+Software part of gas level notifier with sound and email warning.
+Microcontroler used in project Raspberry Pi Zero.